hushmirror/hush3/doc/developer-notes.md

 Many times, you will want to do a "fresh sync" test, to verify code works when syncing from the genesis block, which is a different code path than a "partial sync" which means you already have part of blockchain history and are "catching up" to get in sync.

 A "fresh sync" goes thru the Initial Blockchain Download (IBD) optimized codepath and is often faster than than rescanning all of history.
-Both ways of testing any important change should be done.
+Fresh sync and partial sync testing any important change should be done for all important changes.

+A fresh sync preserves peers.dat, so it will always be faster than a "fresh clone", which has to learn enough p2p peers to being syncing, which can often add many minutes to completing a sync.
+When code related to peers.dat changes (such in the `p2p` branch) then doing a fresh clone is needed to fully test it.

-One way is:
+One way fresh sync is:

 ```
 cd ~/.komodo/HUSH3